-If the Connection Wizard does not pop up upon opening Cscape, then select Controller (in the Cscape tool bar) $\rightarrow$ Connection Wizard, choose your connection method.
-If you are connecting for the first time, we suggest connecting via USB.
+If the Connection Wizard dialog does not open, go to the Cscape menu Controller > Connection Wizard, choose your connection method.
+If you're connecting for the first time, we suggest connecting via USB.

-Figure 7.3 - Cscape Connection Wizard Screenshots
+Figure 7.3- Cscape Connection Wizard Screenshots